Cap-go/website/content/blog/updating-from-capacitor-4-to-capacitor-5.md

 1. **Upgrade Android Studio**: Capacitor 5 requires Android Studio Flamingo | 2022.2.1 or newer due to the usage of Gradle 8, which requires Java JDK 17.
 Java 17 ships with Android Studio Flamingo, so no additional downloads are needed.

-2. **Run AGP Upgrade Assistant**: Android Studio can help with some updates related to Gradle and moving package into build files.
+2. **Run AGP Upgrade Assistant**: Android Studio can help with some updates related to Gradle and moving packages into build files.
 To start, run `Tools -> AGP Upgrade Assistant`.

 3. **Update Android Project Variables**: In your `variables.gradle` file, update your values to the following new minimums: